 The Scholarship Endowment Trust Fund is used to account for contributions from local businesses for the purpose of providing scholarships for the winning participants in the annual District Academic Olympics competition.
+This page is intentionally blank.

 Combining Statements of Fiduciary Assets, Liabilities and Net Position - Private Purpose Trust Funds As of June 30, 2020